aryavedha/aryavedha/README.md

 - 🔁 Built CI/CD pipelines using Jenkins and GitHub Actions.

-- 🐧 Strong background in Linux system administration and shell scripting.
+- 🐧 Strong background in Linux system administration and Shell Scripting.

 - 🗄️ Hands-on with MySQL, PostgreSQL, MongoDB, and Redis for database and caching solutions.